Azure/Azure-Sentinel/Parsers/ASimProcess/ARM/README.md

 <br>

-This template deploys the following:
+The template deploys the following:
-* vimProcessEmpty - Empty ASim Process table
 * imProcess - Process Events from all normalized process events sources
 * imProcessCreate - Process creation Events from all normalized process events sources
 * imProcessTerminate - Process termination Events from all normalized process events sources